-U.S. Sen. Lamar Alexander, R-Tenn., is conveying his opposition of Apex Clean Energy’s 71 MW proposed wind farm in Cumberland County, Tenn., asserting that the project “would spoil [Tennessee’s] mountain beauty” with “23, 45-story wind turbines.”
+U.S. Sen. Lamar Alexander, R-Tenn., is conveying his opposition of Apex Clean Energy’s 71 MW proposed wind farm in Cumberland County, Tenn., claiming that the project “would spoil [Tennessee’s] mountain beauty” with “23, 45-story wind turbines.”

 The wind farm – dubbed the Crab Orchard Wind Project and expected to be completed in 2017 – is proposed to be built less than 10 miles from Cumberland Mountain State Park and less than five miles from Ozone Falls Scenic State Natural Area, according to the senator.